harish1696/beginner_tutorials/readme.md

 This program provides an introduction to publish and subscribe to topics in ROS.
 It uses a talker(publisher) node and listener(subscriber) node to illustrate it.

 ## Dependencies
-This program works on a device running Ubuntu 16.04 and ROS Kinetic Kame
+This program works on a device running Ubuntu 16.04 and ROS Kinetic Kame.

-To install ROS Kinetic Kame in Ubuntu 16.04, follow the steps in this [link](http://wiki.ros.org/kinetic/Installation/Ubuntu)
+To install ROS Kinetic Kame in Ubuntu 16.04, follow the steps in this [link](http://wiki.ros.org/kinetic/Installation/Ubuntu).

-To install catkin, follow the installation steps in this [link](http://wiki.ros.org/catkin)
+To install catkin, follow the installation steps in this [link](http://wiki.ros.org/catkin).

 ## How to build
 Open a terminal window and run the following commands